-- Be motivated by perceived differences e.g. on grounds of race, religion, gender, sexual orientation, disability or other differences - Result in significant, long lasting and traumatic isolation, intimidation or violence to the victim.
+- Be motivated by perceived differences or protected characteristics e.g. on grounds of race, religion, gender, sexual orientation, disability or other differences - Result in significant, long lasting and traumatic isolation, emotional distress and intimidation or violence to the victim.

 Children or young people who harm others may have additional or complex needs e.g.: